xKiisa/LyxBot/README.md

 # LyxBot
  Small Discord Bot made in C# using DSharpPlus.

-Originally based off of my Python Bot for learning purposes but now expanded with more Commands
+ Originally based off of my Python Bot for learning purposes, this is now featuring more commands, ranging from fun and utility to moderation.